Ulm

 19. August 2020

-Very nice exhibition spaces showcase renowned, unique, and prestigious international artists.
+Very nice exhibition spaces showcase renowned, unique, and international artists.
 Bernd Geserick impresses with excellent knowledge, good contacts with the artists, and outstanding advice.
-I look forward to the next vernissage and can highly recommend Bernd Geserick's gallery.
+I’m looking forward to the next vernissage and can highly recommend Bernd Geserick's gallery.

 Marco Pescatore